 Speaking: Students will have the daily opportunity to practice speaking in structured conversations with their peers.
-Also, there will be several projects, which require the students to present oral information to the class using newly acquired English skills.
+There will be several projects which will require the students to present oral information to the class using their newly acquired English skills.

-Reading: Students will be reading a variety of modified texts, with guidance and support from their teacher and peers.
-Students will learn various strategies to help them comprehend a text in the English language.
+Reading: Students will be reading a variety of modified texts with guidance and support from their teacher and peers.
+Students will learn various strategies to help them comprehend text in the English language.
 They will also learn analytical skills necessary to interpret both literature and images.

-Writing: Students will write on a daily basis, practicing the grammar structures and new vocabulary.
+Writing: Students will write on a daily basis, practicing grammar structures and new vocabulary.

 Technology: Students will use a variety of media resources in their class to support and enhance their learning experience (computers, audio, and video files).